 How-to: Connect to QuickBooks Desktop

 In order to integrate Expensify with QuickBooks Desktop, we suggest that you host QuickBooks Desktop on a Right Networks server.
+Right Networks is our recommended hosting platform for the QuickBooks Desktop integration and is a cloud-based service.
 If you don’t already have an account with Right Networks, get in touch with a Sales Consultant by filling out the form here.

 Before you can connect your Expensify policy to QuickBooks Desktop, make sure you are logged in as an Admin in QuickBooks, and that the company file that you need to connect to is the only company file that you have open.

 Step 1: Set Up Submitters in QuickBooks Desktop

 All report submitters must be set up as Vendors in QuickBooks Desktop with the email that they use in Expensify on file in the "Main Email" field of their Vendor record.

 To set this up, click into your vendor section of QuickBooks: